sherinshoni/Headspin/README.md

 Function used: sum_series().
 Argument of the function: the number accepted from the user 'num'.

-A number 'num' is accepted from the user.
+1.A number 'num' is accepted from the user.
-The function sum_series() is called.
+2.The function sum_series() is called.

-Execution of the function:
+3.Execution of the function:

                          >>> A variable 'sum' is initialised to 0.
 			 >>> Variable 'fact' is initialised to 1.
-			 >>> In the for loop that ranges from 1 to num+1 :
+			 >>> In the for loop that ranges from 1 to num :

-			                                                  >>> Factorial is calculated by corresponding equation.
+			                                                >>> Factorial is calculated.
-								          >>> Sum is calculated by corresponding equation.
+								        >>> Sum is calculated.

 			 >>> Sum is returned to the calling function.